Last updated: July 1, 2026

 How much does a 7-day trip to Japan cost from Europe or the US in 2026?

-On the ground (excluding flights), budget roughly ¥91,000–147,000 for a careful budget trip, ¥168,000–266,000 for mid-range, or ¥315,000+ for premium.
+On the ground excluding flights, budget roughly ¥91,000-147,000 for a careful budget trip, ¥168,000-266,000 for mid-range, or ¥315,000+ for premium.
 Flight pricing varies heavily by departure city, season, and how early you book, so treat Europe and US airfare as a separate live search rather than a fixed line in the planner.
-For many mid-range solo 7-day trips, the all-in total often lands somewhere in the low-to-mid four figures once flights are added, but route and season matter a lot.
+For many mid-range solo 7-day trips, the all-in total often lands somewhere in the low-to-mid four figures once flights are added — but route and season matter a lot.

 How much should I budget per day for Japan in 2026?

-A practical baseline is ¥13,000–21,000/day ($90–140) for budget travel, ¥24,000–38,000/day ($160–260) for comfortable mid-range, and ¥45,000+/day ($300+) for premium travel.
-These figures exclude international flights.
+A practical baseline is ¥13,000-21,000/day (roughly $87-140) for budget travel, ¥24,000-38,000/day (roughly $160-253) for comfortable mid-range, and ¥45,000+/day (roughly $300+) for premium.
+These exclude international flights; yen is the number to use for actual planning.

 Is Japan expensive for first-time travelers in 2026?

-It depends on decisions, not just the country.
+It depends on decisions, not the country.
 Japan is genuinely affordable for food and transport if you stay put and use public transit.
 It becomes expensive when travelers move too often (high shinkansen spend), choose hotels based only on nightly rate (high transit friction), or overbuy rail passes for short itineraries.

 Should I buy a Japan Rail Pass in 2026?